From Potential to Place: Choosing the Right Physical Site for Your Clinic

 Navigate the Speed vs. Customization Tradeoff

-The decision between second-generation and shell space isn't always obvious.
-We help healthcare founders evaluate the tradeoffs and make the choice that best supports their mission and timeline.
+The choice between second-generation and shell space isn't always obvious.
+I help healthcare founders weigh the tradeoffs and pick the path that best supports their care model, their capital plan, and their timeline.

 Previous